 Mold Release Agent: Which is right for you?

-Miller-Stephenson’s exclusive mold release product lines offer advanced chemistry and modern, eco-friendly formulations for the molding industry.
+Miller-Stephenson’s exclusive mold release coatings: Advanced chemistry, eco friendly formulations for the molding industry.

-Mold release agent application provide the critical barrier between the molding surface and substrate, facilitating separation of the cured part from the mold.
+Mold release agent application provides the critical barrier between the molding surface and substrate, facilitating separation of the cured part from the mold.
 Without such a barrier in place the substrate would become fused to the mold surface, resulting in difficult clean-up and dramatic loss in production efficiency.
 Even when a mold release agent is used, factors such as irregular applications or improper release agent choice will have a dramatic effect on the quality and consistency of your finished product.
-It is therefore critical that engineers understand what types of mold release agent are available and which variant would compliment their production method.
+It is therefore critical that engineers understand what types of release coatings are available and which type compliments their production needs.
 There are several distinct release agents categories: Sacrificial, PVA (polyvinyl alcohol), PTFE (polytetrafluoroethylene), and Reactive polysiloxanes.
 Critical criteria for each release agent to meet is the following: